Many drivers know their car or truck requires coolant – per recommendations in the owner’s manual – but they’re not always sure why.

 • Coolant also protects metals and non-metallic elastomers (rubber parts and plastic parts in the engine and the cooling circuit).

-So, how to choose a coolant?
+So, how do you choose a coolant?
 To begin with, always consult your vehicle’s owner’s manual for compatibility and warranty information.
-And keep a number of factors in mind.
+There are also several factors to keep in mind.

 “When it comes to buying coolant, consumers oftentimes make their decisions based upon price rather than product performance,” says Turcotte.
 “When you go to retail outlets and find universal coolants, they’re like tube socks for anti- freeze, one size fits all – but it doesn’t work like that,” says Turcotte.